How do I apply for a library card?

 - Up to 10 holds

 - Card is good for one year (you may renew)

 Here is what you need to be eligible to get a free WCCLS library card through the Oregon Library Passport Program:

 - You are an Oregon resident who resides outside of Washington, Clackamas, Multnomah, Hood River, Skamania, Klickitat counties or Camas (Residents of those counties are eligible for a MIX card - see above)

 - Library card from a participating Passport Program library

-If you reside outside of Washington County or any of the MIX jurisdictions listed above, and your local library does not participate in the Oregon Passport Program, you may obtain a WCCLS non-resident library card for an annual fee of $110.
+If you reside outside of Washington County or any of the MIX jurisdictions listed above, and your local library does not participate in the Oregon Library Passport Program, you may obtain a WCCLS non-resident library card for an annual fee of $140.
 This entitles you to use the collections and services of any WCCLS member library.
-(WCCLS non-resident cardholders are not included in the MIX agreement).
+(WCCLS non-resident cardholders are not included in the MIX agreement.)

 Can I access other Oregon libraries with my WCCLS library card?

-If you are a resident of Washington County, your WCCLS library card gives you free access to libraries across the Portland metro area, via the MIX agreement (click here for details).
+If you are a resident of Washington County, your WCCLS library card gives you free access to libraries across the Portland metro area, via the MIX agreement.